CaptainLebyadkin/z-gen-Expanded-Scientific-Article-Generator/README.md

 -occasional wildcard words weaved in there, taken from an encyclopaedia, to keep things fresh

--many more easter eggs you will find
+-many more easter eggs you will find.